Empathy.

 Founding Principal, Mitigation Specialist

-Amy is a licensed clinical social worker and the founding principal of Williams Mitigation and Consulting.
-She provides mitigation investigation services and serves as a mitigation consultant for the Texas Habeas Assistance and Training Project (TxHAT) and the National Association of Criminal Defense Lawyers (NACDL).
-Prior to these roles, she was the CHU Chief Investigator at the Capital Habeas Unit of the Federal Public Defender of the Northern District of Texas in Dallas, Texas.
-She has practiced capital mitigation in trial, state, and federal post-conviction proceedings over the last ten years.
+Amy is a licensed clinical social worker and the founding principal of Williams Mitigation and Consulting, LLC.
+She provides mitigation investigation services and serves as a mitigation consultant for the Texas Habeas Assistance and Training Project (TxHAT) and the NACDL.
+She also serves as a mitigation mentor for the Scharlette Holdman Mitigation Mentorship Program, sponsored by the ACLU.
+Prior to these roles, she was the CHU Chief Investigator at the Federal Public Defender of the Northern District of Texas in Dallas, Texas.
+She has practiced capital mitigation in trial, state, and federal post-conviction proceedings for over a decade.

-Amy graduated from the University of Houston where she researched parent-child dyads’ contributions to the development of anxiety and depressive disorders in children and later in graduate school, co-sponsored a study focused on African-American women’s needs for trauma-informed, culturally competent mental health care.
+While attending the University of Houston, she researched parent-child dyads’ contributions to the development of anxiety and depressive disorders in children and later in graduate school, co-sponsored a study focused on African-American women’s needs for trauma-informed, culturally competent mental health care.
 Amy is published in the Journal of Workplace Behavioral Health and has worked as a psychotherapist in inpatient and outpatient treatment settings in New York and Texas since 2018.

 ELEANOR BECERRA, LMSW

-Eleanor is a proud Spanish-speaking, Houston native who also spent much of her childhood in the Tyler, Texas area.
-While in law school, she gained experience as a paralegal, legal advocate, and policy analyst, but discovered her passion lay in social work.
+Eleanor is a proud Spanish-speaking Houston native.
+As the daughter of a Colombian immigrant, Eleanor brings a deep appreciation for the cultural, linguistic, and systemic barriers faced by marginalized communities.
+After leaving law school, she gained hands-on experience as a paralegal, legal advocate, and policy analyst, and came to recognize that her passion lay in social work.

 She went on to earn her Master of Social Work from the University of Houston, where she interned with the Capital Habeas Unit of the Federal Public Defender for the Northern District of Texas.
 Upon graduation, she deepened her mitigation skills through record collection and analysis, juror interviews, and master document preparation before joining WMC full-time in 2025.